latk/ganzua/README.md

   Work with `pyproject.toml` constraints.
 * `schema`
   Show the JSON schema for the output of the given command.

+For more information, see the Ganzua website at "<https://github.com/latk/ganzua>".

 Ganzua is licensed under the Apache-2.0 license.